30 Oral Storytelling Tips for Beginners

 21. Ignore what is possible to ignore

 The deeper you are together in the story, the more your listeners will ignore what you ignore.
 So that child that is wildly jumping up and down to the side?
 Or the loud sounds in the distance?
-Only give it attention when it has already taken the attention of your audience away from your telling.
+Only give it attention when it has already taken your audience’s attention away from your telling.

 22. Become a friend with silence

-Three seconds of silence can feel like an eternity when you are telling a story.
+Three seconds of silence can feel like an eternity when you tell a story.
 But silence is oh so powerful.
 Before starting, after a scene, in an emotional moment, in building up tension.
 Learn to be comfortable in silence before a group.
 It supercharges your telling.

 23. Don’t rush the funny parts of your story

 You already know the story.
 Your audience does not.
-When you tell a funny part of your story, they need some time to ‘get it’.
-If you rush the story because you are afraid they will not find it funny, you are setting yourself up for failure.
+They need time to ‘get it’ when you tell a funny part of your story.
+If you rush the story because you are afraid they will not find it funny, you set yourself up for failure.
 Just pause and give them some time.

 24. Don’t let the truth get in the way of a good story

-Telling your listeners that a certain character in your story is full of joy does not make them feel much.
-Instead feel the feelings of your character inside you.
+Telling your listeners that a specific character in your story is full of joy does not make them feel much.
+Instead, feel the emotions of your character inside you.
 Tell the images and action of the story.
 They will pick up the feeling without you telling them with words.

 26. Be aware of the storytelling trance